 From an collector standpoint, tsavorite is 200 times rarer than emerald, is cleaner, more brilliant, is not altered with with oil or heat.
 Plus, tsavorite is available for 1/4 of the price of emerald.
 Today there are four small mines operating in Kenya.
 Any stone above three carats is considered large and exceedingly rare.
 Sporadic production probably means higher prices.
 The tsavorite pockets are small and unpredictable.
 Only one or two mines can be counted on to be operating.
 When collecting tsavorite look for a lime Jell-O green.
 Avoid light soda-bottle green or overly black stones.

-TEN RULES FOR GEMSTONE COLLECTING
+ELEVEN RULES FOR GEMSTONE COLLECTING

 The following rules are critical if you are going to be a successful collector: